 But the biggest issue of all in this episode is how the seventy failed to follow their instructions.
 Well, maybe they did follow their instructions, but it's clear that they went far beyond what they were told to do, that they way exceeded their defined authorities.
 Those instructions were pretty clear: declare peace, stay in one house, eat and drink what you're served, cure the sick, and proclaim the kingdom.
 Sounds simple enough, doesn't it?
 Too simple, perhaps, for the seventy.
 By their own rejoicing the seventy declared that they couldn't help taking on bigger challenges, and tackling demons.
 Perhaps it's that very lack of discipline that keeps them from being called disciples here.
 In any event, sent out under level one of authority, namely told what to do, they returned bubbling over with enthusiasm about exercising level three, telling Jesus excitedly what they had done.
-Those that had gone out like meek lambs returned howling like wolves.
+Those that had gone out like meek lambs returned roaring like lions.

 Jesus, however, didn't miss that they had assumed more authority than he had given them, and gently rebuked them.
-"I saw the danger in what you were doing", he told them ("I watched Satan fall from heaven like a flash of lightning"), and like a good boss he took steps behind the scenes to protect his subordinates, granting them the necessary powers to keep them safe.
-But also like a good boss Jesus called them on the carpet for exceeding their authority, reminding them to rejoice not in their powers, but in their redemption.
+"I saw the danger from what you were doing", he told them ("I watched Satan fall from heaven like a flash of lightning"), and like a good boss took steps behind the scenes to protect his subordinates, granting them the necessary powers to keep them safe.
+But also like a good boss Jesus rebuked them for exceeding their authority, reminding them to rejoice not in their powers, but in their redemption.

-And that's the real message here for any who would call themselves disciples of Jesus, whether in Luke's day as the church spread out through the Gentile world, or in our day as the church spreads out through the neighbourhood - the message that we are not called to rejoice in any powers we might mistakenly think we have, but rather to rejoice in our redemption, that we are called to be lambs in the Great Shepherd's flock, not acting like wolves preying on the weak and vulnerable.
+And that's the real message here for any who would call themselves disciples of Jesus, whether in Luke's day as the church spread out through the Gentile world, or in our day as the church spreads out through the neighbourhood - the message that we are not called to rejoice in our powers, but to rejoice in our redemption, that we are called to be lambs in the Great Shepherd's flock, not roaring lions driving all from the waterholes of life, devouring the weak and vulnerable.

-The church has had a huge problem with this message throughout the past two thousand years.
 There have been times when the church has proclaimed the kingdom by means of sword and gun, especially against indigenous peoples in North and South America and in Africa.
 There have been other eras when the church rejoiced in its authority and power through the cold and deliberate manipulation of political kingdoms and empires.
 There have been countless times when the church has exceeded its authority by raining fire down on those who would protest rampant abuses of power and authority - Tyndale and Huss are but two names that come to mind of those who were burned at the stake for attempting to challenge the power of the church by providing scripture in the common language of the people.
 It is a sadness that even today there are many in the church who delight in using personal weapons of rejection and isolation, claiming a superior faith and rejoicing that in the Lord's name demons have been trod upon.
 Unfortunately in the process of tromping all over demons they have tromped all over a lot of innocent people as well.